Abudi7/imp-status/readme.md

 ## Conclusion
 This project demonstrates the use of Symfony, MySQL, Twig, and Bootstrap to create a web application that manages system statuses.
 The application provides basic functionality such as user authentication and authorization, creating, editing, and deleting system statuses, and subscribing and unsubscribing to system statuses.

-## Updates (17/05/2023)
+## Updates

+### (17/05/2023)
 * 17/05/2023: Added maintenance functionality to notify subscribed users about system maintenance.
 * 17/05/2023: Implemented incident notification feature to inform users about system incidents.
 * 17/05/2023: Refactored code for improved readability and performance.

-## Updates (26/05/2023)
+### (26/05/2023)
-Implement scheduled maintenance calendar view
+* Implement scheduled maintenance calendar view

-* - Created a new route and controller action for displaying the scheduled maintenance calendar.
+  - Created a new route and controller action for displaying the scheduled maintenance calendar.
-* - Added a repository method to fetch system statuses with the "Maintenance" status.
+  - Added a repository method to fetch system statuses with the "Maintenance" status.
-* - Updated the Twig template to render the maintenance events in a monthly calendar.
+  - Updated the Twig template to render the maintenance events in a monthly calendar.
-* - Styled the calendar using Bootstrap classes for responsive layout.
+  - Styled the calendar using Bootstrap classes for responsive layout.
-* - Set the background color of maintenance events to red using RGB value.
+  - Set the background color of maintenance events to red using RGB value.
 ## Credits
 This project was created by [ Abdulrhman Alshalal ](https://www.linkedin.com/in/abdulrhman-alshalal-556642196/?originalSubdomain=at) and is licensed under the [Anton Paar](https://www.anton-paar.com/at-de/)